IBM/universal-connectors/filter-plugin/logstash-filter-onPremPostgres-guardium/EDBPostgres_README.md

 2. Configuring the output section:

-	• Locate "output" in the filebeat.yml file, then add the following parameters.
+	• Locate "Outputs" in the filebeat.yml file, then add the following parameters.

-    • Disable Elasticsearch output by commenting it out.
+    • Disable "Elasticsearch output" by commenting it out.

-	• Enable Logstash output by uncommenting the Logstash section.
+	• Enable "Logstash Output" by uncommenting the Logstash section.
 For more information, see https://www.elastic.co/guide/en/beats/filebeat/current/logstash-output.html#logstash-output

-	• For example:
+		For example:-
 		output.logstash:
 		hosts: ["<host>:<port>"]
-	• The hosts option specifies the Logstash server and the port (5001) where Logstash is configured to listen for incoming Beats connections.
+	• The hosts option specifies the Logstash server and the port where Logstash is configured to listen for incoming Beats connections.

 	• You can set any port number except 5044, 5141, and 5000 (as these are currently reserved in Guardium v11.3 and v11.4 ).

 	• Locate "Processors" in the filebeat.yml file and then add below attribute to get timezone of Server:
 	For more information, see https://www.elastic.co/guide/en/beats/filebeat/current/add-locale.html

 		For example:-
     	processors:
 		- add_locale: ~
 		- add_host_metadata:
 			when.not.contains.tags: forwarded